 What work will the Forrest Management Committee (FMC) be doing after the Adopt-A-Plot program gets underway?

 Plenty.
-The FMC will continue to:
+The FMC continues to:

 - Professionally apply herbicides (e.g. mile-a-minute pre-emergent),